Colonial Penn: Advertising

 Colonial Penn is known for its television commercials that target viewers aged 50 and over.
 The original spokesman for the company was Ed McMahon.
 Another prominent spokesman for the company was Jeopardy! host Alex Trebek, who often did commercials with McMahon.
 Other spokespeople included Lou Rawls, Meredith Vieira, Mary Lou Retton, Tom Bergeron, and Joe Theismann, among others.

 Since 2019, Colonial Penn sales manager Jonathan Lawson has appeared as a pitchman in the commercials while Trebek was unavailable at times due to health issues.
 When Trebek died in November 2020, most, if not all, commercials featuring him were removed and were replaced by Lawson on a temporary basis, and the life insurance company's website removed all references to Trebek.
 A week after Trebek died, Colonial Penn announced that his family would receive benefits and funeral expenses.
 In the months following Trebek's death, Colonial Penn aired commercials paying tribute to Trebek.

-As of 2024, their advertisements continue with Lawson providing information on the company's services, life policies, etc. Their life insurance policies are designed for anyone who needs life insurance coverage but might not be eligible due to their age or health status.